Sophie Merry

-Sophie Merry is a Dublin-based Irish actor, film maker, dancer and part-time model.
+Sophie Merry is a Dublin-based Irish YouTuber, filmmaker, dancer and part-time model.
 She is known for her "Groovy Dancing Girl" videos on her YouTube channel BandyToaster, has appeared in music videos, and has made short films.

 Videos

 Sophie first came to attention on her YouTube channel, BandyToaster ("two random words stuck together"), with a video titled "Groovy Dancing Girl," featuring Merry dancing to "Harder, Better, Faster, Stronger" by Daft Punk.
 She danced to a slowed-down version of the song, then increased the speed of the footage to match the song played at normal speed (called undercranking).
 The video was shot in her friend's garden and posted in February 2007.
 She has since shot three more Groovy Dancing Girl videos.
 Her videos have received more than nine million hits.
 Her short film "Solo Duet" was funded by the Irish Film Board and was shown in October 2009 at the Darklight Film Festival, a digital film festival.
 In 2008 she appeared in a music video for Autoban's single "Sirens," and in 2009, she appeared in The Riptide Movement's video for their single "Cry Cry Baby."
 In October 2011, a live-action short subject which Merry made with Sigmedia and shot in stereoscopic 3D, titled Clockhead, premiered at Darklight.
 In 2015, she appeared as "the cloaked woman" in the titles sequence, and the pledge-break framing sequences, of PBS's transmission of the video presentation of the tie-in concert to Celtic Woman's album Destiny.